rebus-org/RebusSamples/Sagas/README.md

                                           | P: 1  |                          | P: 1  |
                                           +-------+                          +-------+

-with an ASCII-adaptation of the formal UML State Diagram notation, or we could simply spot the pattern that we apparently remember which of the three events we have seen, finishing the state machine when we have received all three:
+with an ASCII-adaptation of the formal UML State Diagram notation, or we could simply spot the pattern that we apparently remember which of the three events we have seen, finishing the state machine when we have received all three.
+If we accept that the state of the state machine is represented by the `(A, T, P)` tuple shown in the box, we could represent the machine like this:

          AmountsCalculated
           TaxesCalculated